-and the number of particles required is $J \propto K^N/({K \choose t} t!)$.
-Even for a very small sample size, e.g. $N=10$, $K=5$, and $t=2$, this requires $J \propto 488,281$, and when $N=20$, this increases to $J \propto 4,768,371,582,031$.
 While this is a purposefully constructed edge case, some insight on behaviour for stationary data in comparison to data that present departures, such non-stationary, discontinuity, or heteroskedasticity, can be postulated.
-Stationary data can be modelled well over a large class of partitions, as all data can be effectively be modelled via a single GP model and partitioning into any reasonable number of subgroups will not degrade the fit too much.
-Therefore, sampling of the partitions can be done effectively using strategies such importance sampling as the ``distance'' between the proposal and posterior are smaller in comparison to non-stationary and discontinuous cases.
-Instead, the partitions play a more important part in modelling non-stationary and discontinuous data; the posteriors are clearly concentrated on a smaller number of partitions thus requiring more samples to have a suitable approximation.
+Stationary data can be modelled well over a large class of partitions, as all data can be effectively modelled via a single GP model, and partitioning into any reasonable number of subgroups will not degrade the fit too much.
+Therefore, sampling of the partitions can be done effectively using strategies such as importance sampling, as the ``distance'' between the proposal and posterior is smaller in comparison to non-stationary and discontinuous cases.
+Instead, the partitions play a more important part in modelling non-stationary and discontinuous data; the posteriors are concentrated on a smaller number of partitions, thus requiring more samples to have a suitable approximation.

-This motivates us to use SMC methods, and specifically SMC$^2$, to improve our estimation of the posterior or retain the same level of quality with the same number of or fewer particles.